cycle/docs/advanced/transaction.md

 # Transactions (Unit of Work)
-Every persist operation with entity must be performed via Transaction object.
-This object will rely on `Heap` associated with given ORM and will request each entity mapper and relation to issue set of persist commands in a form of command chain.
+Every persists operation with an entity must be performed via the Transaction object.
+This object will rely on `Heap` associated with given ORM and will request each entity mapper and relation to issue set of persist commands in a form of the command chain.

 > All transaction are treated as disposable, you can create and delete them as you need.

 ## TransactionInterface
-ORM provides convinient class to manage transactions, however, it is recommended to couple your code with underlying interface for the simplicity and easier testing going forward:
+ORM provides the convenient class to manage transactions, however, it is recommended to couple your code with an underlying interface for the simplicity and easier testing going forward:

 ```php